Why study Business Analytics?

 The Lindner College of Business offers a variety of study abroad programs in every continent of the globe ranging from one week to a full semester abroad.
 General international business and culture programs are offered to freshmen and sophomores while discipline specific programs are offered to upper classmen.
 Students receive credit toward their degree, while gaining real-world international experience in their area of study.
 Study Abroad includes academic coursework at UC, and lectures, company visits and cultural activities overseas.
 To learn more, visit Study Abroad.

-The degree of bachelor of science in business analytics is granted to those complete satisfactorily the required course work for the specified degree, with university, college, major and minor grade point averages of 2.0 or better.
-This includes the university's general education requirements.
-All students must meet the residency requirements of the college and must contract for graduation.
+The degree of bachelor of science is granted to those who complete satisfactorily the required course work for the specified degree, with university, college, major and minor grade point averages of 2.0 or better.
+This includes the university’s general education requirements.
+All students must meet the residency requirements of the college (50% of business courses in the last 30 hours of your degree must be taken in residence) and must contract for graduation with an academic advisor.

 Students may apply online at Admissions.
 Lindner admits transfer students to begin in each academic term.